penguoir/nextstep-content/front-end/tips-for-learning/index.md

 * **Don't copy-paste.**

-  If you copy-paste, you won't encounter as many bugs as you would when working usually.
+  If you copy-paste, you won't encounter as many bugs as you would when usually working.
 Programming is 80% debugging.

 * **Read the entire chapter before moving on.**